Lag Jaa Gale: Lyrics

-It is also considered to be an iconic song composed by Madan Mohan.

 In popular culture

-It is said that for the movie Woh Kaun Thi, the song was originally rejected by the movie director.
+It is said that for the film Woh Kaun Thi, the song was originally rejected by the film director.
 He decided to include it when he heard it the second time.

 When the former star Sadhana died in 2015, she was often recalled by referring to her as the actress of this song.

 The actor Irrfan Khan, who died on 29 April 2020 after a battle with cancer, used to listen to this song during his last days.

 Renditions

-In 1966, two movies used the song: in the Tamil movie Yaar Nee?, it is rendered as "Ponmeni Thazhuvamal", and in the Telugu movie Aame Evaru? it is rendered as "Andala ee reyi".
+In 1966, two films used the song: in the Tamil film Yaar Nee?, it is rendered as "Ponmeni Thazhuvamal", and in the Telugu film Aame Evaru? it is rendered as "Andala ee reyi".

 In 1968, Shipra Bose rendered a Bengali version of the same song, "Shongi je ke e monke amar aaj dolalo".
 The song was penned in Bengali by Miltu Ghosh.

 The singer Shreya Ghoshal performed the song in concert several times in the 2010s.

-Its rendition by the band Sanam has been so popular that some teenagers think they originally sang it.
-It has also been sung by several singers in Pakistan.
-The film Kedarnath, starring Sushant Singh Rajput, who died on 14 June 2020, features a rendition by Sanam's singer Sanam Puri.
+The film Kedarnath features a rendition by Sanam's singer Sanam Puri.

 A rendition of the song sung by Jonita Gandhi featured in 2018 film Saheb, Biwi Aur Gangster 3.